 The purpose of SOCALOA is to provide high quality lacrosse officiating services through a certified education and training program, in order to promote knowledge of the rules, fair play, fun, and sportsmanship among all people involved in amateur boys’ lacrosse contests from youth to high school in the CIF-Southern Section of Southern California, as well as educating the public on lacrosse rules and safety.

-For New or Prospective SOCALOA Members, please register for the meeting below so we can properly prepare for you and get your contact information to make sure your receive all the updates and information.
+For New or Prospective SOCALOA Members, please register* for the fall meeting below so we can properly prepare for you and get your contact information to make sure your receive all the updates and information.
 The form is not an Application for Membership but a way for us to know what new or prospective members will be attending, and it allows us the opportunity to answer any questions that you may have about membership before the meeting, if needed.

 New Member Checklist